-To explain “what is Pinterest” and how it can grow your blog, let me make a confession… There’s an old and tired looking pin board next to our kitchen backdoor.
+To explain “what is Pinterest” and how it can grow your lifestyle blog, let me make a confession… There’s an old and tired looking pin board next to our kitchen backdoor.
 It’s a memento of a time when everyone used to pin up their favorite photos on a rectangular corkboard.

 Pictures of my son (when he was still smaller than me), catch my eye when I walk past.
 Images of a boy playing among the rocks at Fontainebleau are fading, with the paper curling up at the edges.